About Face (album): Music and lyrics

-Gilmour was later interviewed by Dallas-based disc jockey (DJ) Doug "Redbeard" Hill, on the radio program In the Studio with Redbeard, during which the focus was his 2006 third solo studio album On an Island.
+Gilmour was later interviewed by Dallas-based disc jockey (DJ) Doug "Redbeard" Hill, on the radio programme In the Studio with Redbeard, during which the focus was his 2006 third solo studio album On an Island.
 He commented on About Face saying that "looking back on it, it has some great moments on there but the whole flavor of it is too '80s for my current tastes".

 "Murder" was an outcry by Gilmour about the murder of John Lennon, a longtime musical peer and inspiration to him.
 Gilmour embellished the song with a solo fretless bassline (played by Pino Palladino), adding an edgy funk groove to the acoustic beginning of the song, leading to an instrumental bridge, where the song picks up in the speed of the beat with more electric instruments.
 Gilmour collaborated with Townshend on the songs "Love on the Air" and "All Lovers Are Deranged", as Gilmour recalled: "I sent him three songs and he sent back three sets of lyrics.
 Two of them suited me well.
 One didn't.
 He did the two on About Face and he did the other one ['White City Fighting'] on his White City album."
 The lyrics for "Love on the Air" were written in a day, after Gilmour had asked for Townshend's help.
 "You Know I'm Right" was written in a similar vein to Lennon's "How Do You Sleep?" and was a dig towards Waters.
 "Cruise" was about Ronald Reagan having cruise missiles stationed in Britain at the time.